 What has changed?

 No predetermined length.
 Until 2001, TLDs were either 2 or 3 characters long.
 This is no longer true.
-Does your software limit domain endings to a certain number of characters?
+Does your software limit TLDs to a certain number of characters?

 No fixed set of TLDs.
-In 2001, there were about 250 such endings.
-Now there are over 300.
-This will grow at a greater rate starting in 2013 as a result of the new gTLD program.
+In 2001, there were about 250 TLDs.
+Now there are over 900 and growing.
 Hundreds more TLDs are likely to be added to the root zone in the following years.
 Does your software have a hard- coded list of valid TLDs that it checks against?
 Is it regularly updated?
 Or does your application have a fixed drop-down box?

-Non-Latin domains.
-Fields that accept domain names as input (such as email addresses, URLs, etc.) need to accept not just ASCII but other encodings to work properly.
+Non-ASCII domains.
+Fields that accept domain names as input (such as email addresses, URLs, etc.) need to accept not just ASCII but other scripts to work properly (e.g. Han, Devanagari, Cyrillic, etc).
 Can your software correctly accept “испытание” if entered into a domain-related field?

 Multiple representations.
-Non-Latin domains introduce a new idea – presentation and wire formats are different.
+Non-Latin script domains introduce a new idea – presentation and wire formats are different.
 For example, “xn--zckzah” and “f-.A!--” are the exact same domain.
 Would your software know to treat them the same?

 Dos and Don’ts